jundalisay/sp/content/en/research/hume/treatise/book-2/part-1/section-04.md

 We have established 2 truths easily:

-1. The various causes which excite pride and humility come from natural principles
+1. The causes of pride and humility are natural
 2. Each different cause is adapted to its passion by a similar principle

 How can we:
-- make these principles fewer
+- reduce these principles fewer
-- find among the causes some common origin of their influence
+- find among the causes some common origin of their influence?

-To do this, we must reflect on properties of human nature which influence our understanding and passions.
+The following properties of human nature influence our passions.

 <!-- - However, these properties are not commonly insisted on by philosophers. -->